tj-actions/.github/profile/README.md

 ## Hi there 👋

-Welcome to **Tj actions**, where we provide an easy to use set of github-actions.
+Welcome to **tj-actions**, where we provide an easy to use set of github-actions.

 Our mission is to fill the gap by providing missing features that improve your CI/CD process.